 I thanked my opponent for his great quest idea.
 His name is Skullcrusher, and he is one of the most upbeat coaches you will ever meet.
 Big smiler, enthusiastic gamer.
 He is bigger than life.
 But even for Skullcrusher, being a coach is hard.
 And that is because he is encountering people in a very critical state.
 You all know what it is: competitiveness.

-Skullcrusher told me the hardest part is when coaches don’t even treat him like a human being.
-They treat him like an artificial intelligence.
+Skullcrusher told me the hardest part is when coaches do not even treat him like a human being.
+They treat him like artificial intelligence.
 So, they roll pows and armors without even taking their eyes off the pitch.
 And while he is saying this, I realize … I did that.
 I sometimes am one of those a**holes.
 And at that moment, I vowed to take some time each game to make eye contact with my opponent.
 Because it is a reminder that I am dealing with a human being who, like every other coach, has his ups and lows.
 And that little moment of connection is so important to our humanity and happiness.

 Be grateful for the pow.
 And the push.
 And the skull.

 Skullcrusher then returned me the favor by sharing how to roll a three dice block like a pro.
-And it is a complex ritual that ends up spraying dice all over the place.
+And it is a complex ritual that ends up spraying dice all over the pitch.
 I then tried his method and got triple skulls.
-But in the moment, I was inspired to really let the skulls sit on the pitch and meditate about the cruelty but also the sweetness of the moment.
+But in the moment, I was inspired to really let the skulls sit and meditate about the cruelty but also the sweetness of the moment.
 This idea of savoring is so important to gratitude.
 Psychologists say gratitude is about taking a moment and holding on to it as long as possible.
 And slowing down time.
 So that your game does not go by in one big blur, as it often does.

 Some coaches are afraid that being grateful will make them complacent.
 On the contrary, research shows that gratitude makes you actively want to share.
 Sharing is a very, very important source of growth for any coach.
 And I experienced this personally.
 I mean, I am still mostly a selfish bastard like all minotaurs should be.
 But being grateful inspired me to see what I could do to help coaches become better.
 It got me involved.
 I am definitely not expecting a Bloodlitzer award, but it is a little something.
 And it is why I encourage you to practice gratitude.
 Because it is a game changer.